Social cognitive theory: Modeling and observational learning

+According to SCT, thoughts, behaviors, and surroundings are interdependent, rather than one causing the other.
+It suggests that humans have the ability to develop and transform themselves.
+At the same time SCT also says humans have potential and this potential relies on our brain's unique abilities.
+These abilities include creating symbols, communicating with symbols, planning ahead, self evaluation, and awareness of ones own thoughts and feelings.

 To illustrate that people learn from watching others, Albert Bandura and his colleagues constructed a series of experiments using a Bobo doll.
 In the first experiment, children were exposed to either an aggressive or non-aggressive model of either the same sex or opposite sex as the child.
 There was also a control group.
 The aggressive models played with the Bobo doll in an aggressive manner, while the non-aggressive models played with other toys.
 They found that children who were exposed to the aggressive models performed more aggressive actions toward the Bobo doll afterward, and that boys were more likely to do so than girls.

 Following that study, Albert Bandura tested whether the same was true for models presented through media by constructing an experiment he called Bobo Doll Behavior: A Study of Aggression.
 In this experiment Bandura exposed a group of children to a video featuring violent and aggressive actions.
 After the video he then placed the children in a room with a Bobo doll to see how they behaved with it.
 Through this experiment, Bandura discovered that children who had watched the violent video subjected the dolls to more aggressive and violent behavior, while children not exposed to the video did not.
 This experiment displays the social cognitive theory because it depicts how people reenact behaviors they see in the media.
 In this case, the children in this experiment reenacted the model of violence they directly learned from the video.

+Observational learning is governed by four subfunctions: attentional processes, cognitive representational processes, behavioral production processes, and motivational processes.